Strevia/phants-nomic/rules/rules.md

 11. The maximum number of features a tower can support is equal to its height.

-13. Days are counted from 00:00 UCT.
+13. Days are counted from 00:00 UTC.